Neural Style Transfer: A Review: Improvements and Extensions

-\paragraph{Audio Style Transfer.} In addition to transferring image styles, \cite{verma2018neural,mital2017time} extend the domain of image style to audio style, and synthesise new sounds by transferring the desired style from a target audio.
-The study of audio style transfer also follows the route of image style transfer, \ie, \emph{Slow Audio Style Transfer} and then \emph{Fast Audio Style Transfer}.
-Inspired by image optimisation based image style transfer, Verma and Smith \cite{verma2018neural} propose a \emph{Slow Audio Style Transfer} algorithm based on online audio optimisation.
+\textbf{Audio Style Transfer.} In addition to transferring image styles, \cite{verma2018neural,mital2017time} extend the domain of image style to audio style, and synthesise new sounds by transferring the desired style from a target audio.
+The study of audio style transfer also follows the route of image style transfer, \ie, \emph{Audio-Optimisation-Based Online Audio Style Transfer} and then \emph{Model-Optimisation-Based Offline Audio Style Transfer}.
+Inspired by image-based IOB-NST, Verma and Smith \cite{verma2018neural} propose a \emph{Audio-Optimisation-Based Online Audio Style Transfer} algorithm based on online audio optimisation.
 They start from a noise signal and optimise it iteratively using backpropagation. \cite{mital2017time} improves the efficiency by transferring an audio in a feed-forward manner and can produce the result in real-time.